SaffronDrips/Forms-Bulk-Download/README.md

 6. Your completed forms and CSV reports will begin downloading now
 7. You can see a log of all the downloaded files in the terminal

-Here is a video guide that covers the set-up process as well: https://capture.dropbox.com/VKTEgysfDYgsU4Tn